 Ensuring diversity amongst our senior management ensures we are representative of the communities we serve and our colleagues as a whole.
 This means we are more likely to make decisions that are beneficial to all our stakeholders and help us deliver on our strategy.

 Key

-L LTIP measure
+- L LTIP measure - A Alternative performance measure